Dr. Susan Leshnoff's expertise focused on painting and art education.

-I came to Seton Hall University in 1997 and am a former Chair of the Department of Art, Music and Design.
-Each semester I regularly teach in the studio art program, most recently courses in
+Dr. Leshnoff came to Seton Hall University in 1997 and was a former Chair of the Department of Art, Music and Design.
+Dr. Leshnoff regularly taught in the studio art program, including courses in

 watercolor.
-I also teach in the Graduate Program in Museum Professions and serve as a graduate thesis advisor.
-Since my arrival, I have been the Fine Arts advisor for those students wishing to teach art in elementary, middle and high schools.
+She also taught in the Graduate Program in Museum Professions and served as a graduate thesis advisor and was the Fine Arts advisor for those students wishing to teach art in elementary, middle and high schools.

-My recent paintings use nature as a subject, concentrating on visions of the sky and its spiritual interpretation.
-My paintings
+Dr. Leshnoff's paintings have used nature as a subject, concentrating on visions of the sky and its spiritual interpretation.
+Her paintings

 have been included in a number of group exhibits in the tri-state area, including the Monmouth Museum, Kean University, and The College of St. Elizabeth, in New Jersey; the Da Vinci Art Alliance in Philadelphia; and the Pleiades Gallery in New